 Table of Contents

-Without her original recipe and lacking two main authentic ingredients available only in Jordan, I endeavored to emulate it as closely as I could.
+Without her original recipe and two main authentic ingredients available only in Jordan, I endeavored to emulate it as closely as possible.
 I aim to encapsulate her nurturing spirit, mirrored through her dishes.
-On my quest for authentic flavors, I discovered hewajeh spice at a Middle Eastern market.
+In my quest for authentic flavors, I discovered health spice at a Middle Eastern market.
 If you can’t find hewajeh, a blend of turmeric, cumin, a hint of curry, and a touch of cinnamon can be a suitable substitute.
 As for samanih baladi, if it’s not accessible, regular ghee or olive oil will do just fine.
-Traditionally, Grandma used samanih baladi (a type of ghee made from sheep milk).
-My rendition involves sautéing onions, spicing up the chicken, adding water, and creating a flavorful broth that helps bind the dish.
+Traditionally, Grandma used samanih baladi (a ghee made from sheep milk).
+My rendition involves sautéing onions, spicing the chicken, adding water, and creating a flavorful broth that helps bind the dish.
 Don’t forget to toast the vermicelli separately until it attains a golden hue.

 How Long Should You Cook the Vermicelli Noodles?

-Toasting the vermicelli in a saucepan, it’s essential to cook them for 5 to 10 minutes while stirring.
+Toasting the vermicelli in a saucepan and cooking them for 5 to 10 minutes is essential while stirring.
 Achieving a balanced golden color is key, as over-toasting leads to a bitter taste, altering the dish’s essence.

 What Cookware is Needed For This Recipe?

 This dish is simple to assemble, requiring minimal cookware.
 For preparing chicken buried in vermicelli, a saucepan for toasting the vermicelli and a cast iron casserole for the chicken will suffice.
-A flat baking dish or cast iron casserole ensures even distribution of chicken pieces and vermicelli.
+A flat baking dish or cast iron casserole ensures even chicken pieces and vermicelli distribution.

 Preparation